-Infinite Campus is the student information system CECA uses to maintain student records.
-Students and parents/guardians will receive Infinite Campus login information at the beginning of the first semester of attendance at CECA.
-It is strongly encouraged that students and parent/guardians log into Infinite Campus on a regular basis to track grades, monitor attendance, and watch for assignment due dates as well as update contact information, read important email messages, and complete other functions as needed by the school.
+Infinite Campus is the student information system CEC Parker uses to maintain student records.
+Students and parents/guardians will receive Infinite Campus login information at the beginning of their first semester at CEC Parker.
+They are strongly encouraged to log into Infinite Campus on a regular basis to track grades, monitor attendance, check assignment due dates, update contact information, read important email messages, and complete other functions as needed by the school.

-Student Rights and Responsibilities
+Students' Rights and Responsibilities